trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/lpreserver18.png

 After making your selection, click "Next".
 The restore wizard will provide a summary of which host it will restore from, the name of the user account associated with the replication, and the hostname of the target system.
-Click "Next" and the installer will proceed to the :ref:`Disk Selection Screen`.
+Click "Finish" and the installer will proceed to the :ref:`Disk Selection Screen`.
 At this point, you can click the "Customize" button to customize the disk options.
 However, in the screen shown in Figure 3.3h, the ZFS datasets will be greyed out as they will be recreated from the backup during the restore.
 Once you are finished any customizations, click "Next" to perform the restore.